 Credit by Examination

 Credit by exam is offered for student veterans who have documented military medical experience.
-Courses available for credit by examination in the School of Nursing and Dental Hygiene are Nurs 210, Nurs 210/L, Nurs 212, Nurs 220 and Nurs 220/L. In order to obtain credit for these courses, Students are required to who pass a comprehensive exam, skills testing, written care plan, and a standardized specialty exam may obtain credit for these courses.
-For more details, please contact the Student Veteran Advisor.
+Courses available for credit by examination in the School of Nursing and Dental Hygiene are NURS 210, NURS 210/L, NURS 212, NURS 220 and NURS 220/L. To obtain credit for these courses, students are required to pass a comprehensive exam, skills testing, written care plan, and a standardized specialty exam.
+For more details, please contact the Office of Student Services.